 She has over 400 published papers in journals and conferences, has served as an Associate Editor of IEEE Transactions on Information Theory (two times), ACM Transactions on Information and System Security (TISSEC), IEEE Transactions on Secure and Dependable Computing, and is currently Associate Editor of IET Information Security and Journal of Mathematical Cryptology.
 She has served as Program Chair/co-Chair of numerous conferences, including Privacy, Security and Trust (PST 2017), ACM CCSW 2014, Financial Cryptography 2014, ACNS 2013 and Crypto 2012.

-Her current research interests are cryptography, information theoretic security, quantum-safe cryptography, network and communication security and privacy, and Cloud security and privacy.
+She has a PhD in Electrical Engineering from University of Waterloo, Canada.
+Her current research interests are cryptography, information theoretic security, quantum-safe cryptography, network and communication security and privacy, Cloud security, and Distributed Ledger and Smart Contracts.